Roman Gaul: Gallic wars

 As 58 BC dawned, most of Gaul was still under independent rule.
 It was beginning to urbanize and shared many aspects of Roman civilization.
 Into this picture came the rising general Julius Caesar, who had ensured himself the position of Governor of both Transalpine and Cisalpine Gaul.
-He sought to pay off debts and find glory for himself, and so began a series of aggressive campaigns to conquer the Gallic tribes.
+He sought to pay off debts and glorify himself, and so began a series of aggressive campaigns to conquer the Gallic tribes.

 The wars began with a conflict over the migration of the Helvetii in 58 BC, which drew in neighboring tribes and the Germanic Suebi.
 By 57 BC, Caesar had resolved to conquer all of Gaul, and led campaigns in the east, where the Nervii nearly defeated him.
 In 56 BC, Caesar defeated the Veneti in a naval battle and took most of northwest Gaul.
 In 55 BC, he sought to boost his public image, and undertook first of their kind expeditions across the Rhine river and the English Channel.
 Upon his return from Britain, Caesar was hailed as a hero, though he had achieved little beyond landing because his army had been too small.
 The next year, he went back with a proper army and invaded Britain.
 However, tribes rose up on the continent, and the Romans suffered a humiliating defeat.
 53 BC saw a draconian campaign against the Gauls in an attempt to pacify them.
 This failed and the Gauls staged a mass revolt under the leadership of Vercingetorix in 52 BC.
 Gallic forces won a notable victory at the Battle of Gergovia, but the Romans' indomitable siege works at the Battle of Alesia utterly defeated the Gallic coalition.

 In 51 BC and 50 BC, there was little resistance and Caesar's troops were mostly mopping up.
 Gaul was conquered, although it would not become a Roman province until 27 BC, and resistance would continue until as late as 70 AD.
 There is no clear end-date for the war, but the imminent Roman Civil War led to the withdrawal of Caesar's troops in 50 BC.
 Caesar's wild successes in the war had made him extremely wealthy and provided a legendary reputation.
 The Gallic Wars were a key factor in Caesar's ability to win the Civil War and declare himself dictator, in what would eventually lead to the end of the Roman Republic and the establishment of the Roman Empire.